MonoHelixLabs/MonoHelixLabs.github.io/_posts/2017-02-23-building-smart-mirror-version-1.markdown

  * Add two pieces of tape, one on each side of one of the corners of the film sheet.
 This will make it easier to take out the protective sheet from the actual sticky film.
  * Separate the protective sheet from the sticky film and add it on the glass.
  * Spray some shampoo mix over the film.
- * Using a squegee, remove the air bubbles starting from the middle and going towards the sides.
+ * Using a squeegee, remove the air bubbles starting from the middle and going towards the sides.
  * Then use a cutter to cut the extra foil on the sides of the mirror.

  There are many videos on how to apply the film on windows or glass, so you can just search for "How to apply window film" for inspiration.